-The most difficult thing about starting the penis-strengthening workout was figuring out which muscle I was actually trying to work.
+The most difficult thing about starting a penis-strengthening workout was figuring out which muscle I was actually trying to work.
 It’s somewhere in the tainted region between the testicles and the anus, a place that’s impossible to see.
 On arm day, I can check my form in the mirror.
 On leg day, I can look down.
 On penis day, well, I struggled to spot the pelvic floor.
-The only way to do it would be to hit the weight bench bottomless, hoist my legs up high and wide, sweep the jewels to one side, and stare directly into that old black hole.
-I believe doing this would get me banned from Crunch.
+The only way to do check my work would be to hit the weight bench bottomless, hoist my legs up high and wide, sweep my penis to one side, and stare directly into that old black hole.
+Doing this would get me banned from Crunch.

 Then I hit a pelvic wall.

 There’s something very weird about having sore taint muscles.
 It’s a strange and unrelenting ache right at the root of the body that’s hard to disregard.
 I know because, in my zeal of finding the muscles, I overworked them.
 Once I stopped kegeling to make the ache go away, I forgot I was on my three-week plan altogether and had to start over.

 Back at the beginning, I started kegeling at my desk while writing.
 And, after two weeks, I could do the repetitive bursts of holding and flexing just fine.
 I was, I thought, on the right track.
 And I felt I was seeing some proof.

 I didn’t notice much in terms of my bowel control.
 But I hadn’t had troubles in that area anyway.
 I already poop like a champion so improvement would have been unexpected.
 That said the post-pee dribbles were less frequent.
 I was suddenly able to close the faucet tightly.
 This made me believe that my sexual stamina and pleasure were about to go through the damn roof.